Ignoring standards in Web Development is like raising a child in the jungle. That child will not perform well in normal society when mature.

 If a page has been visited, show that by changing the style of the link to a different color or background image.
 If the site is deep with many pages and sub-pages, a breadcrumb link set can allow much better navigation through the sections.

 Spacing is the first thing people notice that makes a site look unprofessional.
 At least it is for me – on a subconscious level mostly.
 Vertical and horizontal spacing must be distributed correctly.

 The same applies to wrong color choices, mismatched color combinations, and ugly contrast.
-People in general have the same taste.
+People, in general, have the same taste.
 Especially people from the same culture.
 When using colors, stay within the norm.

-Design must consider the user at all times.
+The design must consider the user at all times.
 If the age group of site users is above 50 years of age, then a style that pleases them should be used.
 This will be based on your own experiences with different age groups in your culture/niche.

 One of the biggest mistakes I’ve noticed Developers make is writing complex code with little or no documentation.

 Most developers don’t even know a format for this.
 Another mistake is badly presented code that is difficult to read.
 Many developers do not use hierarchical indentations that are collapsible and expandable.